 “Head of John the Baptist” in Carrara marble by the Polish artist Igor Mitoraj (2006).
-Photographed by Dustin J. Byrd in the Basilica Santa Maria deli Angeli e dei Martiri in 2014.
+Photographed by Dustin J. Byrd in the Basilica Santa Maria deli Angeli e dei Martiri (Rome) in 2014.

 I am a specialist in political and social philosophy, with an emphasis on the Frankfurt School, Critical Theory of Religion, and contemporary Islamic thought.
 I am especially interested in the intersection of the political and the religious in Western and Islamic thought and praxis.

 I received my B.A.
 (2000) from Western Michigan University, wherein I studied comparative religion, philosophy, history, and music.
 I continued my studies at WMU, earning my M.A. in comparative religion (2006), under the mentorship of the critical theorist Rudolf J. Siebert, specializing in the intersection of politics and religion.
 I received my Ph.D. from Michigan State University in Social and Political Philosophy in 2017, with a dissertation on the Frankfurt School’s translation of certain Jewish and Christian theological concepts into critical political philosophy.

 Since 2008, I have taught at Olivet College, in Olivet, Michigan, where I am now an Associate Professor.
 I teach courses on philosophy, religion, Arabic, and civilization studies, as well as classes abroad in philosophy and religion.
 For a list of classes I’ve taught, see: classes

 In 2018 I accepted the position of Editor-and-Chief of Islamic Perspective Journal, which covers all matters relating to Islam and Muslims.
 IPJ is a peer-reviewed journal that is published bi-annually by the London Academy of Iranian Studies.